Luux/saxony-vaccination-date-autochecker/README.md

 My Antivirus/Smart Screen complains, what should I do?
 ------------------------------------------------------

 No worries, these are false positives.
-The .exe is build using pyinstaller - those being suspected by Windows SmartScreen or antivirus solutions is a recurring issue (see for example https://github.com/pyinstaller/pyinstaller/issues/4852).
+The .exe is build using pyinstaller, which just bundles the script from this repository along with all dependencies including the python runtime into a single executable.
+Executables build by pyinstaller being suspected by Windows SmartScreen or antivirus solutions is a recurring issue (see for example https://github.com/pyinstaller/pyinstaller/issues/4852).

 If this happens: